AdelKS/LinuxGamingGuide/README.md

 ### AMD Ryzen: the `cpuset` trick

 #### A small intro to CPU cache
 The cache is the closest memory to the CPU, and data from RAM needs to go through the cache first before being processed by the CPU.
 The CPU doesn't read from RAM directly.
-This cache memory is very small (at maximum few hundred megabytes as of current CPUs) and this leads to some wait time in the CPU: when some data needs to be processed but isn't already in cache (a "cache miss"), it needs to be loaded in RAM.
+This cache memory is very small (at maximum few hundred megabytes as of current CPUs) and this leads to some wait time in the CPU: when some data needs to be processed but isn't already in cache (a "cache miss"), it needs to be loaded from RAM.
 When the cache is "full", because it will always be, some "old" data in cache is synced back in RAM then deleted to give some space to the new needed data.
 This takes time.

 There is usually 3 levels of cache memory in our CPUs: L1, L2, and L3.
 In Ryzen, the L1 and L2 are few hundred kilobytes and the L3 a (few) dozen megabytes.
 Each core has its own L1 and L2 cache, the L3 is shared: in zen/zen+/zen2 it is shared among each 4 cores (called a CCX). and CCX'es are groupped two by two in what is called CCDs.
 In zen 3, the L3 cache is shared  among the cores of an entire CCD, 8 cores.
 There's [this anandtech article](https://www.anandtech.com/show/16214/amd-zen-3-ryzen-deep-dive-review-5950x-5900x-5800x-and-5700x-tested/4) that gives a through analysis of cache topology in Zen 2 vs Zen 3: